 If you or someone you know was exposed to the toxic environment of Lower Manhattan after 9/11, contact The Dearie Law Firm, P.C. now to discuss the merits of a VCF claim.

+The September 11 Victim Compensation Fund (VCF) originally operated from December 2001 to June 2004.
+The fund was created to provide compensation for economic and non-economic losses suffered by those injured due to the September 11, 2001 terrorist attacks.
 In order to be eligible for the VCF, individuals must: (1) have been present at the September 11th crash site at the time of the crashes or between September 11, 2001 and May 30, 2002; and (2) have suffered physical harm as a direct result of the crashes or debris removal.